-Two paths tracks are provided for satisfying the mandatory requirements for all certified homes, Exhibit 2.
-Path ATrack A - HVAC Grading utilizes ANSI / RESNET / ACCA Std.
-31013, a standard for grading the installation of HVAC systems.
-Path BTrack B - HVAC Credential utilizes an HVAC contractor credentialed by an EPA-recognized H-QUITO.
-Either path-track may be selected, but all requirements within that path-track must be satisfied for the home to be certified.
+Two tracks are provided for satisfying the mandatory requirements for all certified homes, Exhibit 2.
+Track A - HVAC Grading utilizes ANSI / RESNET / ACCA 310 13, a standard for grading the installation of HVAC systems.
+Track B - HVAC Credential utilizes an HVAC contractor credentialed by an EPA-recognized H-QUITO.
+Either track may be selected, but all requirements within that track must be satisfied for the home to be certified.